 Scotch Corner Designer Village design and features

-The facility will incorporate local architecture style in a village setting and include 1,350 free parking spaces, as well as 150 electric vehicle charging stations.
+The facility will incorporate local architecture style in a village setting and include 2,000 free parking spaces in Phase 1, as well as 150 electric vehicle charging stations.

-A garden centre at the project site will house indoor and outdoor plants, collectables, garden ware, and gifts.
+A garden centre being built by Blue Diamond Group at the project site will house indoor and outdoor plants, collectables, garden ware, and gifts.
 Designated areas will be created for indoor and outdoor recreational activities.
 The project will also develop event spaces to host interactive events for visitors.